 The problem we have today, is that both the Lord Chancellor and Lord Chief Justice cause of the problem, they fail to enforce the standards, because they lack integrity.
 The freemason culture, of “looking out for one’s brethren” prevails over the law and justice.
 They need to go with their fellow offenders, for real positive change to take place.

 All the judges we feature in our “hall of shame” have acted with favour and ill-will, under third party political coercion to prevent justice being served on corrupt corporations, lawyers and insolvency practitioners who widely abuse the system, using the courts as cash cows to feed often of the fruits of their own frauds.

 It is we the people that can make a difference, so we, with your support, shall petition The Monarch, the House of Lord and Parliament to remove these purported judges, the state terrorists who have been inflicting their acts of tyranny on innocent parties in the name of justice, from our society, for the good of our country, our Constitution and all our future generations, so that nobody else has to suffer at the hands of a corrupt judiciary.

 In the next article we shall be including a copy of our petition, which we ask to be spread far and wide.

 We need your direct support in taking the petition to your Member of Parliament in your constituency, supporting us by pressing them to lobby Parliament to enforce this action.
 It will take less than 5-minutes, simply download our template, amend and send.
 Google the name of your MP to obtain their details.

-Call for evidence of judicial impropriety / corruption
+Call for evidence of judicial corruption and fraud

 If you or anyone you know has been affected by a corrupt judge or judicial wrongdoing, get in touch with us, we may be able to help.